-On these premises, it is not surprising that NMR is one of the election methods to rationally design novel drugs using FBDD, particularly for low affinity binders, which tend to generate proteinligand complexes difficult to crystallize.
-Back in 1997, the first NMR methodology for efficient ligand screening and lead design was proposed: "SAR by NMR" (structure-activity relationship by NMR).[3]
-In SAR by NMR, isotopically labelled proteins are studied with each fragment of a particular library, and chemical shift perturbations allow, upon protein assignment, to identify different subsite binders.
-Analysis of further NOESY experiments allows to give rational directions to connect fragments, in order to obtain very high affinity leads.
-[3] A complementary approach, based on observation of NMR signals of the binder, is the use of ligand-based NMR techniques.
-[4] Within this approach, one decade later, Pellecchia and co-workers proposed a method based on transfer-NOESY experiments: "SAR by Inter-Ligand NOE" (ILOE).
-Without the need of labelling and spectroscopic assignment of the targets, it is possible to study a small pool of fragments, accommodated in different adjacent binding subsites within a binding pocket, and provide points of contact between them in order to obtain inhibitors of nanomolar potency.
-[5]
+"SAR by NMR" (structure-activity relationship by NMR).[3]
+In SAR by NMR, isotopically labeled proteins are studied with each fragment of a particular library, and chemical shift perturbations allow, upon protein assignment, identification of different subsite binders.
+Analysis of further NOESY experiments gives rational directions to connect fragments, to obtain very high affinity leads.
+[3] A complementary approach, based on observation of NMR signals of the binder, is the use of ligandbased NMR techniques.[4]
+Within this approach, one decade later, Pellecchia and co-workers proposed a method based on transfer-NOESY experiments: "SAR by Inter-Ligand NOE" (ILOE).
+Without the need of labeling and spectroscopic assignment of the targets, it is possible to study a small pool of fragments, accommodated in different adjacent binding subsites within a binding pocket, and provide points of contact between them to obtain inhibitors of nanomolar potency.^[5]

-Among ligand-based NMR approaches, Saturation Transfer Difference NMR (STD NMR)[6] spectroscopy has proved itself to be an efficient and reliable tool in FBDD, allowing to discriminate between specific and unspecific binders, even when they are analyzed as a pool.
-[7] We have recently proposed an expansion of the methodology termed Differential Epitope Mapping STD NMR (DEEP-STD NMR) based on the new concept of multifrequency STD NMR experiments.[8]
-In DEEP-STD NMR, two binding epitope mappings are determined, following the use of two different frequencies for protein saturation, in contrast to a single one as in standard STD NMR.
-By changing the onresonance frequency, different types of side chains in the binding pocket will reach slightly different levels of saturation and those differences can be picked up by building a differential epitope mapping, where the differences between the two mappings are revealed.
-Those differences indicate proximity to the type of protein side chain directly irradiated in each experiment, providing information on the type of amino acid side chain surrounding a proton of the ligand, as well as it hints about the orientation of the ligand relative to the side chains lining the binding pocket.
-This way, further than identifying selective binders, the technique allows to orient the fragments in the binding subsites.
-This is an extremely valuable information when it comes to drug design, and previous results from our laboratory have shown DEEP-STD NMR to be a very informative tool in the discovery of WWP2 ubiquitin ligase inhibitors.[9]
+Among ligand-based NMR approaches, Saturation Transfer Difference NMR (STD NMR)^[6] spectroscopy has proved itself to be an efficient and reliable tool in FBDD, allowing us to discriminate between specific and unspecific binders, even when they are analyzed as a pool.
+[7] We have recently proposed an expansion of the methodology termed Differential Epitope Mapping STD NMR (DEEP-STD NMR) based on the new concept of multi-frequency STD NMR experiments.^[8] In DEEP-STD NMR spectroscopy, two binding epitope mappings are determined, following the use of two different frequencies for protein saturation, in contrast to a single one as in standard STD NMR.
+By changing the on-resonance frequency, different types of side chains in the binding pocket will reach slightly different levels of saturation and those differences can be picked up by building a differential epitope mapping, where the differences between the two mappings are revealed.
+Those differences indicate proximity to the type of protein side chain directly irradiated in each experiment, providing information on the type of amino acid side chain surrounding a proton of the ligand, as well as hinting about the orientation of the ligand relative to the side chains lining the binding pocket.
+This way, further to identifying selective binders, the technique allows us to determine the orientation of the fragments in the binding subsites.
+This is extremely valuable information when it comes to drug design, and previous results from our laboratory have shown DEEP-STD NMR to be a very informative tool in the discovery of WWP2 ubiquitin ligase inhibitors.
+[9]

-Here, we have applied DEEP-STD NMR, combined with advanced molecular dynamics simulations to explore plasticity and dynamics of the multi-subsite binding pocket of cholera toxin B (CTB).
-The interaction between CTB and its natural substrate, the glycolipid ganglioside GM1, is one of the strongest and best studied protein-carbohydrate interactions known, and is biologically highly relevant, as it mediates the onset of the cholera infection.[10]
-Currently, still, cholera treatment mainly resorts to antibiotics, but the appearance of antibiotic resistant V. cholera strains[11] have triggered the development of alternative cures for this endemic disease.[12]
-Large efforts have been reported towards the design of inhibitors of the GM1/CTB interaction.
-The structural and thermodynamic studies on this complex showed that high specificity is given by the presence of two adjacent binding subsites, accommodating the two "arms" of the GM1 ligand, i.e. the galactose and sialic acid non-reducing ends.
-[13], [14], [15] Grounded on this knowledge, many carbohydratebased scaffolds have been designed that aim to target both binding subsites.[16], [17], [18], [19], [20]
+Here, we have applied DEEP-STD NMR spectroscopy, combined with advanced molecular dynamics simulations to explore the plasticity and dynamics of the multi-subsite binding pocket of cholera toxin B (CTB).
+The interaction between CTB and its natural substrate, the glycolipid ganglioside GM1, is one of the strongest and best studied protein-carbohydrate interactions known, and is biologically highly relevant, as it mediates the onset of the cholera infection.^[10] Currently, still, cholera treatment mainly resorts to antibiotics, but the appearance of antibiotic resistant V. cholera strains^[11] have triggered the development of alternative cures for this endemic disease.^[12] Large efforts have been reported towards the design of inhibitors of the GM1/CTB interaction.
+Structural and thermodynamic studies on this complex showed that high specificity is given by the presence of two adjacent binding subsites, accommodating the two "arms" of the GM1 ligand, that is, the galactose and sialic acid non-reducing ends.
+[13,14,15] Grounded in this knowledge, many carbohydrate-based scaffolds have been designed that aim to target both binding subsites.
+[16-20]